Cold Start vs. Traditional Yogurt: Time, Cost, and Taste Compared

 Equipment: Do You Need Special Tools?

-🔹 Both methods can make thick yogurt, but variables like incubation time, milk fat, and straining matter more.
+🔹 Both methods can yield creamy yogurt.
+Factors like milk fat, incubation time, and straining matter more than the method itself.

-🔹 A longer incubation = tangier yogurt, regardless of method.
+🔹 A longer incubation = tangier yogurt either way.

 Milk Skin: A Cold Start Advantage